Wow, that was an incredible year! Find a few things. Focus on them. Make some changes. You can do it.

 Travel in 2013

-- Paris, France (twice – once to visit family and see the French Open, and once to take The Wife to Euro Disney for her birthday)
+- Paris, France (twice – once to visit family and see the French Open, and once to Euro Disney)

 - Inverness, Scotland (twice)